Can You Settle an IRS Levy with an Offer in Compromise?

 Under Levy?
 An Offer in Compromise Could Be Your Path to Relief

-If the IRS is actively levying your wages or bank accounts, you may feel powerless—but there's a legal way to settle your tax debt for less and stop future levies.
+If the IRS is actively levying your wages, bank accounts, or even placing an IRS levy on Social Security benefits, you may feel powerless—but there’s a legal way to settle your tax debt for less and stop future levies.

 It's called an Offer in Compromise (OIC)—and if you qualify, it could resolve your IRS problem permanently.

-In this post, we explain how the Offer in Compromise works in relation to IRS levies, when it stops enforcement, and what steps you need to take to use it as a solution.
+In this post, we explain how the Offer in Compromise works in relation to levies, when it stops IRS wage garnishment enforcement, and what steps you need to take to use it as a solution.

 Can You File an Offer in Compromise While Under IRS Levy?